Now showing / Alaska Airlines / Operational tools

 Result

-Same dayHotfix capability paired with stronger release judgment
+Same DayHotfix capability paired with stronger release discipline

 Output